jimratliff/GenoMac-system/README.md

   - Runs the GenoMac-user Hypervisor to perform the same user-scoped configurations that USER_CONFIGURER performed, described above.

 After the above initial bootstrapping, each of GenoMac-system and GenoMac-user uses its respective Hypervisor to maintain the system and users, respectively:
-- USER_CONFIGURER periodically runs the GenoMac-system Hypervisor to (a) use Homebrew to update apps and install/remove any apps that have been added/removed from the specified lists of desired Homebrew apps and (b) to re-implement and/or implement any desired changes in system-scoped preferences.
+- USER_CONFIGURER periodically runs the GenoMac-system Hypervisor to (a) to update apps and install/remove any apps that have been added/removed from the specified lists of desired Homebrew apps and (b) to re-implement and/or implement any desired changes in system-scoped preferences.
-- Every user periodically runs the GenoMac-user Hypervisor to (a) re-implement and/or (b) implement any desired changes in user-scoped preferences.
+- Every user periodically runs the GenoMac-user Hypervisor to re-implement and/or implement any desired changes in user-scoped preferences.

 ## Setting up a new Mac